 The Multimodal Education Center (MEC) embraces the vision that Technology Empowers Learning.
 We provide instructional and multimedia technologies, support, and training for all CWU students, faculty, and staff.
 Our goal is to create opportunities for exploration of emerging technologies, digital media, and innovative learning spaces.
 Through a variety of workshops, we can help you create multimedia projects, develop a 3D model for printing at the Center, learn a new technology skill, explore the uses of Virutal Reality, and more.
-We have laptops, video cameras, and projectors for checkout, both Apple and PC computer labs, and an educational curriculum library.
-For more information, visit us in Black Hall, call 509-963-3293 or visit the website at www.cwu.edu/multimodal-education/.
+We have laptops, video cameras, and projectors for checkout, both Apple and PC computer labs for digital production.
+For more information, visit us in Samuelson, room 126, call 509-963-3293 or visit the website at www.cwu.edu/multimodal-education/.

 The university supports the employment of current students, recognizing the reciprocal benefits of their work.
 Employment of students provides them the opportunity to gain valuable work experience and assists them with financing their education.
 Student employees are a valuable source of labor and spirit for the university.